← Back to DartsStar

 Tasks and progress

 Daily tasks, weekly goals, rankings and statistics give direction even outside matchdays.
 The game rewards planning and consistent development, not just isolated wins.
+You always have multiple targets – skill milestones, leaderboard positions, task chains – pulling you forward.

-Training in more detail
+Training in detail

 DartsStar screenshot showing career and training screens